qwename/discord.tcl/README.md

 - Local message cache using sqlite3/tdbc::sqlite3/tdbc::postgres package.
 - Use "return -code error -errorcode ..." when possible for standardized exception handling.
 See ThrowError in websocket from tcllib for an example.
+- Use the *try* command.
 - Create a tcltest custommatch to check -errorcode.
+- Test HTTP API and Gateway API with local server.